-Course blackboard page: Go to http://portal.utoronto.ca/ and login with your UTORid and password to access the BIOB10H course site.
+Course Quercus page: The main source of information for B10 is the Quercus course page.
+You can access this page by clicking the Quercus link under Quick Links on the UTSC homepage.
+Use your UTORid and password to log in when prompted.
+You will then be able to access the BIOB10 Quercus page.
 Please check this site often in order to remain up to date with course information, resources and announcements.
 This site will contain: